 Progesterone is an essential hormone with an important job.
 It helps to regulate the entire endocrine system and supports the nervous system.
 It has hundreds of roles such as maintaining the reproductive cycle, making cortisol, regulating thyroid hormones, supporting neurotransmitters and providing myelin sheath for the nervous system.
 Progesterone is also the antagonist to oestrogen; for these hormones to maintain balance progesterone needs to be between 200 to 300 times higher than oestrogen.

 Progesterone actually gets its name from pregnancy as in progestation.
 A woman’s body increases progesterone 40 fold to grow the baby.
 It does the important task of forming a healthy brain, nervous system and endocrine system for the baby.
+Make sure to consult with Las Vegas breast augmentation professionals about your procedure.

 Progesterone and Breast Cancer